-The Deer Trail is a path that starts from the square of Tambre and plunges into the woods upstream, after passing through the beautiful residential village of Sant'Anna.
+The Deer Path, or Troi del Cervo, is a trail that starts from the square in Tambre and immerses itself in the woods above, after crossing the beautiful residential village of Sant’Anna.

-Nearby there is the "lama" of Lamaraz, a typical enclosed karst dolina full of water, and the House of the Book, a truly striking construction made of wooden books and made by the Venetian artist Livio De Marchi.
-Not far away there is also the ANA headquarters in Tambre, in front of which there is one of the ancient milestone of confinement of the Serenissima's banned forest between 1550 and 1798.
+Nearby is the “lama” of Lamaraz, a typical karst depression enclosed with water, and the House of Books, a truly evocative structure made of wooden books created by the Venetian artist Livio De Marchi.
+Not far away is also the ANA headquarters of Tambre, in front of which stands one of the ancient Boundary Stones of the banned forest of the Serenissima of Venice between 1550 and 1798.

-From here begins the long descent through the paths and dirt roads, which will lead you back to the village of Tambre.
+From here begins the long descent through trails and dirt roads, which will bring you back to the village of Tambre.

 USEFUL INFORMATION